electrode-io/electrode-native/docs/cli/code-push.md

 * Specify the percentage of users who will have immediate access to this release
 * **Default**  100%

+`--skipConfirmation/-s`

+* Skip final confirmation prompt if no compatibility issues are detected and proceeed with CodePush
+* **Default** Do not skip confirmation prompt

 #### Remarks
 * When you update OTA, you don't need to use a native application store release.
 * You can only use MiniApp versions that have been published to npm and cannot use the `file` or `git` scheme for the MiniApps that you add using the `ern code-push <miniapps..>` command.